-Per Vehicle Code 23152a, DUI is the offense where people operate a motor vehicle while under the influence of alcohol.
+Per Vehicle Code 23152a, DUI is the offense where you operate a motor vehicle while under the influence of alcohol.

-Motorists who display signs and symptoms of intoxication can be charged with this DUI section even if there is no evidence that their blood alcohol concentration measures above the legal limit of .08%.
+If you display signs and symptoms of intoxication, you can be charged with this DUI section even if there is no evidence that your blood alcohol concentration measures above the legal limit of .08%.

 Unlike with a fourth time DUI, a first-time DUI under this statute is not a wobbler.
 The crime is normally charged as a misdemeanor offense.

 Under Penal Code 192c, vehicular manslaughter is the crime where you drive in a negligent or unlawful manner and thereby cause the death of another person.

 If you are driving while intoxicated (for the fourth time in 10 years) and kill someone while doing so, a prosecutor can charge you with both:

 4.3 Enhanced DUI penalties for excessive BAC or test refusal – VC 23578